RSS Feed

 I Love New York!

 This is not my usual post, as it’s really a hiking trip down Memory Lane… before 9/11, back in the 90’s.
-Does that seem a long time gone!!
 Now time’s passing by so quickly, I can’t seem to get a handle on Christmas before the Fourth of July turns up.
-Anyway, it’s nice to look back on these two really fun trips – before I turned to hiking for real.
-And I really do love New York….such an incredible place.
+Anyway, it’s nice to look back on these two really fun trips – and I do love New York….such an incredible city, now and always.

 Skyline